 Truck drivers also have to cope with spending lots of time away from their family, under pressure to deliver cargo safely and on time.
 However, their companies will take every step to defend themselves and their reputation in any suit brought against them.

 Truck accident court cases can be long, complex, confusing affairs that are mentally and physically draining for the victim, defendant, and even your lawyer.

 The case may revolve on complicated facts involving a mixture of state laws and FMCSA regulations of vehicle parts and maintenance, load weights, sleep schedules ,or insurance contracts.

 Navigating such a case can be difficult at best.
 But a better understanding of the process will hopefully assist you in evaluating your claim and asking the right questions to your semi-truck accident attorney.

-At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries, including those from truck accidents in the Phoenix area.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries, including truck accident claim in Phoenix area.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.

-If you have been in a truck accident, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
+If you want to get your truck accident claim, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.